The JYNNEOS vaccine to protect against mpox (monkeypox) is free in NSW for eligible groups of people. You can be vaccinated without a Medicare card.

 JYNNEOS is a new vaccine so we’re still learning about it, however information from clinical trials shows the vaccine should be effective in preventing mpox.

 Two doses of the vaccine are required for maximum protection, given at least 28 days apart.

 The vaccine is most effective two weeks after the second dose and gives an 80% protection against mpox.

 People who have an anaphylactic allergy to any of the following

 The JYNNEOS vaccine does not transmit mpox or any other virus to other people.

 Australian Department of Health - Monkeypox (MPX) – Information on JYNNEOS vaccine.

-The JYNNEOS vaccine may be given by trained staff into the outer layers of the skin (intradermally), or under the skin (subcutaneously).
+The JYNNEOS vaccine will now only be given subcutaneously (under the skin) by trained staff rather than intradermally (into the outer layers of the skin).

 As with all vaccines, minor side effects can be expected with the JYNNEOS vaccine.
 Most are mild and short-lived.